lazarus4/Beforth/architecture/VM.md

 var DM = new Int32Array(dataMemSize); // Data space
 var RM = new Int32Array(regsMemSize); // Registers for VM
 ```
 The fetch and store primitives may implement the address ranges that your hardware prefers.
 For example, if code starts at 0x8000 in your real life MCU, address 0x8000 maps to CM[0].
+Code fetch and data fetch are different primitives.
+Code fetch may use external SPI flash for XIP code, for example.
+The memory opcodes have spare bits so you may add size information if necessary.

 The *undo* buffer packs address and data space into a single 32-bit token for undo operations.
 The upper two MSBs are the type bits: {CM, DM, RM, spare}.
 The single stepper/unstepper uses a 16-byte undo structure {flags, token, old, new}.
 The token for program counter (PC), for example, could be RM[0].
 The VM registers are: